 How to use extra before your Eggs go bad?

 If your eggs are nearing their Eat By Date and you’ll soon have bad eggs, try one of these suggestions to extend the shelf life of eggs for another week:

 - Make hard boiled eggs.
 By boiling eggs, it will extend the shelf life of eggs for an additional week.
 For perfect eggs, see our article on how long to boil eggs?.

 - Make a Quiche.
 Use your eggs to make and bake a quiche that can be micro-waved slice by slice to extend the shelf life of eggs for another 4-5 days.

 How long are Eggs good for when prepared in a dish?

 How long are eggs good for?
 That depends what else is in the dish.
 How long does cheese last?
 In general, eggs are good for as long as the quickest expiring ingredient in the recipe.

 What are our shelf life resources?

-In answering how long do eggs last in the fridge, our information incorporates research from multiple resources, including the USDA and the US Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of eggs.
+In determining how long Eggs lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Eggs.

-Although the information on how long do eggs last on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not replace the advice of your health care professional.
+Although the Egg shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please eat responsibly!